cpv-project/cpv-cql-driver/docs/HelloWorld.md

 cql::Command command("select * from batchlog");
 ```

-You can use the chain style or the usual style to specific options:
+You can use chain style or command style to specific options:

 ``` c++
 auto command = cql::Command("select * from batchlog")